Cheese Market, Hay-on-Wye: History

-In 1926, the Bishop of Menevia, Francis Vaughan, gave his consent to Catholic Church services being held in the assembly room, which also served as the venue for meetings of the local masonic lodge until new premises at Brecon Road were purchased in 1972.
+In 1867, the then Lord of the Manor and owner of the cheese market, Sir Joseph Bailey, 2nd Baronet, purchased the butter market as well to consolidate his holdings.
+Hay's borough council, which had not met for many years, was abolished under the Municipal Corporations Act 1883.
+Instead the town was made a local government district in 1864, governed by a local board.
+Such districts were converted into urban districts in 1894.
+The new urban district council acquired the cheese market from the Glanusk Estate in 1901.
+It served as the venue for meetings of the local masonic lodge until new premises at Brecon Road were purchased in 1972.
+In 1926, the Bishop of Menevia, Francis Vaughan, gave his consent to Roman Catholic Mass being celebrated in the assembly room.
+This continued until 1967 when St. Joseph's RC Church in Belmont Road was opened.

 Following local government re-organisation in 1974, ownership of the building passed to Brecknock Borough Council and, following the introduction of unitary authorities in 1996, it passed to Powys County Council.
-A statue sculpted by Edward Folkard depicting the first Welsh ruler of England, King Henry VII, was affixed to the west end of the building in the mid-1990s.
+A statue sculpted by Edward Folkard depicting the only Welsh ruler of England, King Henry VII, was affixed to the west end of the building in the mid-1990s.

 After serving as the home of the Hay Photography Club for a while, the assembly room then fell vacant and building began to deteriorate.
 In 2008, the building was acquired by a community interest company, which secured a grant of £286,000 from the Heritage Lottery Fund to carry out restoration works.
 A mosaic, designed by local artists Shelagh Popham and Pat Birk, was assembled from 900 tiles, each individually sponsored by members of the public to create a representation of the history of the town: the finished item was installed on one of the internal walls on the ground floor.
 Meanwhile, the programme of improvements to the building, which included the conversion of the assembly room into a private apartment for holiday-makers, was completed in April 2014.